jaymeh/laravel-publishable/README.md

 If you discover any security-related issues, please email security@jaymeh.co.uk instead of using the issue tracker.

+## Contributing

+Any contributions to this repository are welcomed.
+Please be aware that we are using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) to assist in self documentation and reduce manual work involved with releases.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.